JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-cocoapods-libraries.md

 ```

 ## With custom cinterop options

+To add a dependency on a Pod library using custom cinterop options:

 1. Specify the name of a Pod library in the `pod()` function.
 2. In the configuration block, add the following options: